-With respect to credit risk arising from cash and cash equivalents, accounts receivable and debt security, the Company's exposure to credit risk arises from default of the counterparty.
+With respect to credit risk arising from cash and cash equivalents, and accounts receivable the Company's exposure to credit risk arises from default of the counterparty.
 The maximum exposure of accounts receivables and debt security is equal to their carrying amounts.
-For cash and cash equivalents, the maximum exposure is \$\mathbb{P}54.02\$ million and \$\mathbb{P}48.58\$ million as at December 31, 2021 and 2020, respectively, or the carrying amount less insured amount by the Philippine Deposit Insurance Corporation equivalent to the actual cash in bank balance to a maximum of \$\mathbb{P}0.50\$ million per depositor per bank.
+For cash and cash equivalents, the maximum exposure is \$\perp\$50.07 million and \$\perp\$54.05 million as at December 31, 2022 and 2021, respectively, or the carrying amount less insured amount by the Philippine Deposit Insurance Corporation equivalent to the actual cash in bank balance to a maximum of \$\perp\$0.50 million per depositor per bank.
 It is the Company's policy to enter into transactions with a diversity of creditworthy parties to mitigate any significant concentration of credit risk.
 The Company has an internal mechanism to monitor the granting of credit and management of credit exposures.
 The Company will make provisions, when necessary, for potential losses on credits extended.
 The Company does not require any collateral for its financial assets.

-As at December 31, 2021 and 2020, the financial assets are generally viewed by management as good and collectible considering the credit history of the counterparties.
-No financial assets were identified by the Company as past due or impaired financial assets as at December 31, 2021 and 2020.
+As at December 31, 2022 and 2021, the financial assets are generally viewed by management as good and collectible considering the credit history of the counterparties.
+No financial assets were identified by the Company as past due or impaired financial assets as at December 31, 2022 and 2021.